Schwinger boson theory for $S=1$ Kitaev quantum spin liquids: Discussion

 \section{Discussion}

 In this section, we discuss the inequivalence of the two decoupling schemes introduced in Sec.~\ref{sec:Calculation of the spin structure factor} by focusing on the $S=1$ AFM Kitaev model.
 As mentioned in Sec.~\ref{sec:Calculation of the spin structure factor}, the two decoupling schemes yield different results for the spin structure factor.
-In decoupling I, the spin structure factor exhibits a peak at the $\Gamma$ point, as shown in Fig.~\ref{fig:ground_state}(d), despite the AFM nature of the Kitaev model, suggesting that this decoupling scheme yields unphysical ferromagnetic correlations.
-By contrast, decoupling II produces a peak at the $\Gamma^{\prime}$ point, indicating antiferromagnetic correlations, and no peak at the $\Gamma$ point, as shown in Fig.~\ref{fig:ground_state}(e), results that are consistent with the AFM interaction.
+In decoupling I, the spin structure factor exhibits a peak at the $\Gamma$ point, as shown in Fig.~\ref{fig:ground_state}(d), despite the AFM nature of the Kitaev model, suggesting that this decoupling scheme yields FM-like correlations that are not consistent with the AFM exchange sign structure.
+By contrast, decoupling II produces a peak at the $\Gamma^{\prime}$ point, indicating AFM correlations, and no peak at the $\Gamma$ point, as shown in Fig.~\ref{fig:ground_state}(e), results that are consistent with the AFM interaction.